 Skilled workers from abroad

-Are you looking for subcontractors from Eastern Europe or other EU countries?
-For over 25 years we have been we successful subcontractors PolandCzech Republic, Slovakia and other Eastern European countries worldwide and support our clients with all legal issues and regulations relating to the secondment of employees from abroad.
-Thanks to our global network, we can provide certified subcontractors for Industry, logistics, welding technology, The building tradeProduction and electrical engineering worldwide within a short period of time.
+Are you looking for subcontractors from Eastern Europe or the EU?
+For over 25 years, we have successfully deployed subcontractors from Poland, the Czech Republic, Slovakia, and other Eastern European countries worldwide and support our clients with all legal questions and regulations regarding the posting of workers from abroad.
+Thanks to our global network, we can provide certified subcontractors for industry, logistics, welding technology, construction, production, and electrical engineering worldwide within a short time.
 We offer:

 Transparent prices